Sex and the City season 2: Cast and characters

 Season two featured four actors receiving star billing.
 Sarah Jessica Parker played the lead character Carrie Bradshaw, a writer of a sex column, "Sex and the City", for the fictional New York Star newspaper and the narrator of the series.
 Kim Cattrall portrayed Samantha Jones, a sexually confident public relations agent who follows the same relationship rules that men do.
 Kristin Davis played Charlotte York, an optimistic art museum curator who holds traditional views on relationships.
 Cynthia Nixon portrayed Miranda Hobbes, an acerbic lawyer with a pessimistic outlook on relationship and a distrust of men.

 The season featured a number of recurring guest appearances.
 Chris Noth appeared as the slick, elusive business man and Carrie's love interest known as Mr. Big.
 Willie Garson portrayed Carrie's gay best friend and talent manager Stanford Blatch.
 David Eigenberg appears as bartender and Miranda's love interest Steve Brady.
 Ben Weber played Skipper Johnson, Carrie's friend and Miranda's on-off friend with benefits.

 Reception

 Critical reception

 The second season averaged a total viewership of 9 million viewers, up from last season's average of 6.9 million.

 Lloyd Paseman of Eugene Register-Guard gave the series a 4 star (out of 5) rating, praising the ensemble performance by the cast, the realistic nature of the characters and the writing.
 Terry Kelleher of People Weekly wrote a positive review, stating that the series is funnier in season two due to Miranda's choice in men.
 Kelleher then deemed it "The Man Show's smarter flip side."

+The episode Old Dogs, New Dicks has been criticised for promoting circumcision and stigmatising uncircumcised men.
+An Australian man on Reddit claimed that aged 21, watching the episode caused him to get circumcised, something he regards as "the biggest mistake he ever made" and vowed to never watch the show or the sequel And Just Like That… ever again.